virtualagc/virtualagc/yaShuttle/ported/README.md

 Other than the addition of PALMAT generation, the intention is for the port to be very direct, without any "reimaginings" to make the compiler better or more efficient.
 The idea is that the XPL and the Python should correspond very directly and obviously in a side-by-side comparison.

+As far as this "README" is concerned, some involves factual background material or else descriptions of implementation decisions I've made.
+However, quite a lot of it is devoted to what may be called "inferences and mysteries": i.e., to trying to puzzle out details about how the Intermetrics "enhancements" to XPL may have functioned or to how the original XPL code of the HAL/S compiler worked.
+Obviously, that's a work in progress and subject to my own temporary or permanent misunderstanding.

 # Some Bookkeeping Details

 File hierarchy:  The original hierarchy of XPL modules looked like so: